orfon/Leaflet.SLD/README.md

 **Proof of concept only**

 # Leaflet.SLDStyler

-Apply styling from 1.1.0 SLD-File to a GeoJSON layer.
+Apply styling from 1.1.0 or 1.0 SLD-File to a GeoJSON layer.

 Rules can be ORed or ANDed.
 The following comparisions are possible: